Create Surface

 Surface Properties - General Tab

-When you select an individual surface in the Contents window, the Properties window will display a General tab for that contact's surface.
+When you select an individual surface in the Contents window, the Properties window will display a General and Conflicts tabs for that contact's surface.

 You can edit the individual surfaces created from contacts.
 To access these options, select the individual surface within the Drillhole | <Drillhole Layer Name> | Surfaces section of the Contents window.
 In the Properties window select the General tab to view the surface editing options.